 This theme includes the integration of weather information into ATM decision making to understand and mitigate its impact on operations.
 Topics include quantifying the impact of weather on air traffic operations, decision making in the presence of weather forecast uncertainty, and generally all consideration of the role of weather and weather forecasting in the practice of ATM.

-NextGen and SESAR socio-technical concepts will change the roles and responsibilities of human operators in the air traffic management system.
-Human factors issues include: human-system teams, decision making, training, selection and performance monitoring, organizational dynamics, change management, individual and team performance and adaptive automation.
+NextGen and SESAR concepts will change the roles and responsibilities of human operators in the air traffic control system.
+Human factors issues include: human-system integration, decision making, training, selection and performance monitoring, organizational dynamics, change management, individual and team performance and adaptive automation.
 Topics include tools, techniques and metrics to enhance the performance of humans in ATM.
-Papers may also address macro ergonomics, or the “systems approach” to human factors, and the new perspective resulting from these.

-This theme focuses on the safe and efficient integration of UAS/RPAS, autonomous and new entrant systems into ATM operations, especially in managed airspace.
-Topics of interest include separation requirements, trajectory-based operations, dynamic network analysis of the decision loop changes from separation through traffic synchronization, design and analysis for increased autonomy to ensure safety, resilience and trust in the system, and human/automation interaction with UAS.
-New entrants include high altitude operations (balloons, High Altitude Long Endurance UAS, etc.), commercial space and Urban Air Mobility (UAM) operations.
+This theme focuses on the safe and efficient integration of UAS/RPAS into ATM operations, especially in managed airspace.
+Topics of interest include separation requirements, trajectory-based operations, dynamic network analysis of the decision loop changes from separation through traffic synchronization and demand/capacity balancing.

 Complexity science, analytics and big data for ATM